lakekeeper/lakekeeper/docs/docs/concepts.md

 ## Soft Deletion
 In Lakekeeper, warehouses can enable soft deletion.
 If soft deletion is enabled for a warehouse, when a table or view is dropped, it is not immediately deleted from the catalog.
 Instead, it is marked as dropped and a job for its cleanup is scheduled.
 The table is then deleted after the warehouse specific expiration delay has passed.
 This will allow for a recovery of tables that have been dropped by accident.
 "Undropping" a table is only possible if soft-deletes are enabled for a Warehouse.

+The undropping Endpoint is going to be release in Lakekeeper 0.6.0.

 ## Migration